-Regulation 14 Deadlines for the submission of a thesis for assessment
+Regulation 16 Deadlines for the submission of a thesis for assessment

-A student must submit his or her thesis for assessment, to the relevant College, within 12 months of the completion of their prescribed period of study.
+A student must submit their thesis for assessment, to the relevant College, within 12 months of the completion of their prescribed period of study, except:

-For the degree of PhD by Research Publications a student must submit his or her thesis within three to twelve months of registration.

-For the degree of MSc by Research a student must submit his or her dissertation on or prior to the completion of the prescribed period of study.
+- For the degree of PhD by Research Publications a student must submit their thesis within three to twelve months of registration. - For the degree of MSc by Research a student must submit their dissertation on or prior to the completion of the prescribed period of study.

-- 14.1 At least two, soft-bound copies of each thesis containing an abstract and one electronic copy of each thesis, abstract and lay summary must be submitted to the relevant College Office.
+- 16.1 At least two, soft-bound copies of each thesis containing an abstract and lay summary, and one electronic copy of each thesis, abstract and lay summary must be submitted to the relevant College Office.
 If more than two examiners are appointed then additional copies of the thesis will be required.
-Only the submission sent by the College Office is assessed by the examiners. - 14.2 All theses must conform to regulations and guidance in Section C. - 14.3 The relevant College Office is responsible for transmitting the thesis and the examiners' report forms to the examiners.
+Only the submission sent by the College Office is assessed by the examiners. - 16.2 All theses must conform to regulations and guidance in Section C. - 16.3 Once a student has submitted a thesis, they cannot retract it. - 16.4 The relevant College Office is responsible for transmitting the thesis and the examiners' report forms to the examiners.

-Regulation 15 Early submission
+Regulation 17 Early submission

-Any student wishing to submit his or her thesis earlier than three months prior to the end of the prescribed period of study must have the permission of the College Postgraduate Committee.
+Any student wishing to submit their thesis earlier than three months prior to the end of the prescribed period of study must have the permission of the College Postgraduate Committee.

-15.1 The student must discuss early submission with his or her supervisor.
+17.1 The student must discuss early submission with their supervisor.
 Colleges are unlikely to approve early submission without the agreement of the Principal Supervisor.

-Regulation 16 Preparation for oral assessment
+Regulation 18 Preparation for oral assessment